vsanna/katakata.js/README.md

 # katakata.js
 katakata is a simple JavaScript library, written in ES6, to show an effect like type-writer.
-('katakata' is a Onomatopoeia which means typing in japanese.)
+('katakata' is a onomatopoeia which means typing in japanese.)

+you can ...

+- use for multiple lines.
+- config typing speed, devider-symbol and other parameter.
+- use class 'on-edit' for the word which is being editted.

 demo GIF.

 ![sample](images/sample.gif)

 demo on browser is [here](http://vsanna.github.io/katakata.js)

+if you liked this style, you can use this style from ```styles/style.css``` it's very simple css, so you can modify as you like.

 # how to use